unhookd/polly/README.md

 It can also be used to increment a VERSION file

+# polly version

+prints current polly version

 # polly test

-the `test` command will run the auto-detected workflow (currently supports detection of .circleci/config.yml)
+the `test` command will run the auto-detected workflow (currently supports `Pollyfile` and `.circleci/config.yml` declared suites)

     polly test --dry-run # emit plan for execution for detected ci workflow